- $59,318 Young Child Falls In Open Elevator Shaft

 - $650,000 Defective Chair Causes Severe Neck Injury

 - $401,213 Client Discovers Uneven Floors At Their Newly Built Home

 - $375,000 Young Client Bit On Her Lip By Neighbor’s Dog.

-Legal Advocates for People Injured in Elevators
+Legal Advocates for People Injured in Charleston Elevators

 Countless buildings in Charleston are equipped with elevators.
 These include hospitals, offices buildings, airports, malls, condominiums, hotels, and parking garages.
 Although we take it for granted that the elevators we use have been properly inspected and maintained, that is not always the case.
 Every year in the U.S. incidents involving elevators and escalators kill approximately 30 people and injure approximately 17,000, according to a report published in the Electronic Library of Construction Occupational Safety & Health (ELCOSH).
-If you have been injured in an elevator accident, it is in your best interest to speak with an experienced Charleston premises liability attorney.
+If you have been injured in an elevator accident in Charleston, it is in your best interest to speak with an experienced Charleston premises liability attorney.

 As a smaller client-focused firm, we treat clients as real people — not file numbers”

 Elevator accidents can happen in various ways including: